Sparkster: Rocket Knight Adventures 2: Plot

-Following the events of the first game, the kingdom of Zephyrus (labelled as Zebulos in the international manuals) comes under attack from the Gedol Empire, led by King Gedol.
-Seeking to control the kingdom, Gedol dispatches Sparkster's arch-rival, Axel Gear to kidnap Princess Cherry, the cousin of Princess Sherry, as a way to lure Sparkster to his doom.
+Following the events of the first game, the kingdom of Zephyrus (labelled as Zebulos in the international manuals) returns to a state of peace, until a global threat to Elhorn arises.
+A tribe of reptiles known as the Gedol Empire, led by King Gedol, emerges across the lands of Elhorn following the tribe's control from the Devontidos Empire, which was destroyed by Sparkster.
+Seeking to control the kingdom, Gedol recruits and dispatches Sparkster's arch-rival, Axel Gear to kidnap Princess Cherry, the cousin of Princess Sherry - as a way to lure Sparkster to doom.

-During a search for one of the Keys to the Seal, Sparkster encounters Axel and his robo mech, prompting the two to fight.
-Sparkster emerges victorious at the end, retrieving the key.
-Later on, during a reunion with Princesses Sherry and Cherry, Axel Gear appears and kidnaps Cherry.
+In a cave, Sparkster is in the search for one of the seven "Keys to the Seal", powerful swords that allow great power to be unleashed.
+During his search with his mech, the SparkRobo, he is ambushed by Axel and his mech, resulting in a fight between the two.
+Depending on the outcome, Sparkster defeats Axel and retrieves the first key, otherwise he will be defeated and flee the scene.
+Later on, during a reunion with princesses Sherry and Cherry, Axel Gear appears and kidnaps Cherry.
 Sparkster sets off to rescue Cherry by travelling to the Kingdom of Gedol, defeating many troops and winning occasional encounters with Axel.
 Eventually making it to Gedol's Castle, Sparkster confronts and defeats Axel Gear for the final time, with Axel leaving the last "Key to the Seal" behind.
 If all Keys have been collected, Sparkster transforms into Gold Sparkster and sets off to confront Gedol.
 If not, Sparkster sets off normally.
 Sparkster eventually confronts King Gedol and defeats him.
 If played on the Normal difficulty or harder, Gedol transforms into a giant, using his eyes as lasers.
 Sparkster eventually defeats him and slices him in half.

 Sparkster rescues Cherry and escapes the exploding castle.

-If the game is finished on the Hard mode, Sparkster returns to the kingdom of Zephyrus, reuniting Cherry with the King and Sherry.
+If the game is finished on the Hard difficulty, Sparkster returns to the kingdom of Zephyrus, reuniting Cherry with the King and Sherry.
 With his job done, Sparkster flies elsewhere.
-If the player has achieved Gold Sparkster status, Sparkster returns to the location where he found the first Key to the Seal and returns it back into its place, reverting to his normal state in the process.
+If the player has achieved Sparkster's gold form, Sparkster returns to the location where he found the first key and returns it back into its place, reverting to his normal state in the process.